coreboot/coreboot/Documentation/releases/coreboot-4.22-relnotes.md

 - b7832de0260b042c25bf8f53abcb32e20a29ae9c ("x86: Add .data section
   support for pre-memory stages")

+### x86: Support CBFS cache for pre-memory stages and ramstage

+The CBFS cache scratchpad offers a generic way to decompress CBFS files through the cbfs_map() function without having to reserve a per-file specific memory region.

+CBFS cache x86 support has been added to pre-memory stages and ramstage.

+1. **pre-memory stages**: The new `PRERAM_CBFS_CACHE_SIZE` Kconfig can be used to set the pre-memory stages CBFS cache size.
+A cache size of zero disables the CBFS cache feature for all pre-memory stages.
+The default value is 16 KiB which seems a reasonable minimal value enough to satisfy basic needs such as the decompression of a small configuration file.
+This setting can be adjusted depending on the platform needs and capabilities.

+   Note that we have set this size to zero for all the platforms without enough space in Cache-As-RAM to accommodate the default size.

+2. **ramstage**: The new `RAMSTAGE_CBFS_CACHE_SIZE` Kconfig can be used to set the ramstage CBFS cache size.
+A cache size of zero disables the CBFS cache feature for ramstage.
+Similarly to pre-memory stages support, the default size is 16 KiB.

+   As we want to support S3 suspend/resume use-case, the CBFS cache memory cannot be released to the operating system and therefore cannot be an unreserved memory region.
+The ramstage CBFS cache scratchpad is defined as a simple C static buffer as it allows us to keep the simple and robust design of the static initialization of the `cbfs_cache` global variable (cf. src/lib/cbfs.c).

+   However, since some AMD SoCs (cf. `SOC_AMD_COMMON_BLOCK_NONCAR` Kconfig) already define a `_cbfs_cache` region we also introduced a `POSTRAM_CBFS_CACHE_IN_BSS` Kconfig to gate the use of a static buffer as the CBFS cache scratchpad.

 ### Toolchain updates

 * Upgrade GMP from 6.2.1 to 6.3.0